 Follow this guide to enable Concurrent Calls on older Flows.

-As long as Concurrent Calls is enabled for your Flow, stuck Executions have no negative side effects.
-However, if necessary, you can manually end them through Twilio Console or by deleting them via the REST API.
+As long as Concurrent Calls is enabled for your Flow, stuck Executions for inbound calls have no negative side effects.
+However, if necessary, you can manually end them through Twilio Console or via the REST API.

 To find stuck Executions in Twilio Console, filter your Execution logs to view only Active Executions.
 Stop any Executions that are obviously too old, typically those that were created more than 4 hours earlier.